 It's a brilliant solution for upping the greenery in a patio, courtyard, or balcony space – especially if you're looking for an alternative to a living wall.
 Of course, if you want a more vibrant scene, you could always switch the foliage out with colorful blooms.

-8. Grow edible plants for your hanging basket ideas
+12. Grow strawberries as part of your hanging basket ideas

 Love the idea of growing your own crops without the need for raised beds?
 Our guide to growing vegetables in pots has more tips.